 - ✔ Register for online account access.

 - ✔ Create a consolidated source of information.

 Automate when possible

 - ✔ Sign up for automatic deposits, including paychecks, Social Security and tax refunds.

 - ✔ Keep track of what’s in your safety deposit box, and share it with trusted family members and friends.

-- ✔ Include a list of account numbers, descriptions, passwords and PINs in your safe deposit box.
+- ✔ Include a list of account numbers, descriptions, passwords and PINs in your safety deposit box.